Labor Party Thug-in-Chief Eitan Cabel |

 Currently, it appears that the Bill for the Promotion and Protection of the Printed Media in Israel will not pass in the Knesset.
 It was heartening to read of a demonstration in Haifa opposing the bill, organized surprisingly by the Labor party and by pensioners.
 These are positive developments.
 It is troubling, however, that several MKs from both the left and the right have supported the bill.
 In effect, they are supporting the partisan suppression of political speech on the part of a newspaper.
 In the eyes of these MKs, has this become an acceptable norm for the purposes of political gain?
 If this type of political warfare is introduced on the part of the political opposition, does the tactic not become fair game for those in power?
 Do these MKs not believe that the principle of free speech is to be protected as an article of Israel's national identity as a democracy?

 Unfortunately, government over-reach in controlling speech and business is still problematic in Israel, as evidenced by the passage last summer of the Law for the protection of authors and literature in Israel.
 That law regulates agreements between publishers and authors as well as sale of new books in Israeli bookstores.
 Authors may not negotiate a royalty rate lower than 8% and bookstores may not sell books at a discount for the first 18 months of a book's sale, regardless of whether authors are willing to make such concessions for the sake of getting their books into print.
 The greatest beneficiaries of that law are Steimatzky, Israel's largest chain of bookstores, and older, established authors.
 New authors will find it relatively difficult, as a result of the new law, to get signed by publishers.
+If the experience of other countries which passed similar laws is any indication, the number of book titles published per year will drop.
+Customers will pay more if they want to read newer books, which many will probably forego.
+Entrepreneurs with innovative strateigies, trying to provide value at lower prices, will find the bookselling sector more difficult to enter.
+Is it any wonder the law is known as "the Steimatzky Law?"

+Israelis cannot expect their government to restrain itself until the citizens themselves demand this en-masse.
+That means a widespread cultural movement to promote freedom and responsibility.
+It means teaching Israelis that government is not the ultimate provider of material sustenance, but a necessary apparatus that must focus solely on providing vital governing services and nothing more.
 When government tries to manage the economy it fails, especially when it tries to stave off the complementary cycles of ecnomic growth and recession.
 In a free market, these cycles both drive healthy competition, which lead to innovation and true productivity.
 When they try to "protect" an industry, the end result is almost always to weaken that industry by making it less competitive and less productive.

 Too many Israelis still expect and rely upon government handouts, but do not grasp how the system providing those handouts handicaps their potential to prosper.
 The more social benefits become legal "rights," the larger the government bureaucracy created to guarantee those "rights."
 Government grows and siphons wealth out of the marketplace just to sustain that bureaucracy.
 It is a decaying cycle that eventually reduces national productivity while increasing citizen dependency on government for even the most basic needs.
 Add to that the inevitable corruption feeding upon the power of unlimited taxation and money-printing, and the problem is even worse.